Shakargi/SacemLy/README.md

 ## Project Purpose

-The primary goal of Sacemly is to enhance the way learners interact with educational content by offering a streamlined, intelligent summarization tool.
+The primary goal of Sacemly is to empower learners to take full control of their educational journey through smart automation and personalization.
 It aims to:

+* Provide all essential tools for effective self-learning.
 * Reduce cognitive load during reading and review.
-* Deliver summaries that reflect the user's personal writing style.
+* Deliver summaries and structured insights in the user's personal writing style.
-* Highlight the most critical information within the content.
+* Highlight the most critical information within content.
-* Enable more effective and personalized study workflows.
+* Enable more effective and customized study workflows.

 This project is part of a larger initiative to develop AI solutions that are transparent, customizable, and educational by design.